SDC19: Samsung Advances Experience Innovation in Collaboration with Partners and Developers

 Inspiring Developers with New Experiences Across Devices

 With the launch of Galaxy Fold, Samsung designed a first-of-its kind mobile experience that is much more than a foldable device.
-Samsung, alongside hundreds of developers and partners, created an entire foldable ecosystem that continues grow and opens up new possibilities to the mobile experience.
-As promised at SDC last year, Samsung will continue to explore a range of new form factors in the foldable category.
+Samsung, alongside hundreds of developers and partners, created an entire foldable ecosystem that continues to grow and opens up new possibilities to the mobile experience.
+As promised at SDC2018, Samsung will continue to explore a range of new form factors in the foldable category.
 And at SDC19, Samsung invited developers and users alike to join the exploration of exciting new use cases and user experiences.

 To deliver the best possible TV viewing experience, Samsung is also investing in 8K technologies.
 With AI ScaleNet, Samsung has made it possible to stream high-quality 8K videos on networks with lower bandwidth capabilities.
 Samsung has also announced new tools that make it easier for developers to bring new experiences across the nearly 100 million Smart TVs that are powered by Tizen.